milofultz/swiki/README.md

 Flag | Effect
 --- | ---
-`--delete-current-html`, `-d` | Non-recursively delete all existing HTML files in the build directory `--no-fatfile`, `-nf` | Do not create [fatfile](#fatfile) on build `--recent-list`, `-rl` | Create a [recent changes list](#recent-list) `--recent-list-length [n]`, `-rll [n]` | Set the length of the [recent list](#recent-list) to `n` entries `--verbose`, `-v` | Print debug information during build to `build.log`.
+`--delete-current-html`, `-d` | Non-recursively delete all existing HTML files in the build directory `--recent-list`, `-rl` | Create a [recent changes list](#recent-list) `--recent-list-length [n]`, `-rll [n]` | Set the length of the [recent list](#recent-list) to `n` entries `--verbose`, `-v` | Print debug information during build to `build.log`.
 Use `-vv` for (many) more details

-### Fatfile

-A `fatfile.html` will be created when making your wiki.
-This fatfile contains all of your page contents compiled into one huge file for easy searching and stumbling on new content.

 ### Recent List